 One of my favorite activities is hiking the Cascade Canyon trail around Jenny Lake at the base of the Tetons.
 The hike is easy and you can see everything from marmots to bears in the area.

 There’s generally enough activity on the trails to scare bears.
 Just make sure to make some noise as you walk and go in a group – the last thing you want to do is surprise a bear!
 Keeping a safe distance from wildlife is crucial!
-Hike long enough and you will reach Hidden Falls, which is a great waterfall nestled back in the woods, as well as Inspiration Point.
+Do not approach wildlife and respect the environment.
+Being outdoors is great, but it is also our job to at responsibly.
+Hike long enough at the Jenny Lake Trail and you will reach Hidden Falls, which is a great waterfall nestled back in the woods, as well as Inspiration Point.

 The last time we hiked to Hidden Falls was in the middle of an awful spring thunderstorm.
 When we were hiking in, everyone else was hiking out.
 That should have been a sign to turn around, but we kept going!
 As we crossed the rock and boulder field, massive lighting strikes and thunder claps started rolling off the mountain looming above us.
 All I could think of was how stupid it was of us to be alone on the boulder field during a storm like that and, if the thunder caused a rock slide, we were toast!
 Luckily, we made it to the falls and had the area to ourselves to enjoy!